-A Relay takeoff judges shall be assigned by the referee and shall stand so that they can clearly see both the feet of the departing swimmer(s) as they leave the starting platform and the touch of the incoming swimmer(s), and shall judge whether the swimmer is in contact with the platform when the incoming swimmer touches the end of the pool.

-B If dual relay takeoff judging is used, the lane and side takeoff judges shall independently report infractions in writing without the use of the infraction hand signal.
+- A Relay takeoff judges shall be assigned by the referee and shall: - (1)Stand so that they can clearly see both the feet of the departing swimmer(s) as they leave the starting platform and the touch of the incoming swimmer(s). - (2) Judge whether the swimmer is in contact with the platform when the incoming swimmer touches the end of the pool. - B If dual relay takeoff judging is used, the lane and side takeoff judges shall independently report infractions in writing without the use of the infraction hand signal.
 A relay shall be disqualified only if the lane takeoff judge has reported an infraction and the assigned side takeoff judge has confirmed the same infraction.

-C When automatic relay exchange judging equipment is in use, the system printout will provide the information to judge relay exchanges.
-Integrated backup timing cameras may be reviewed by the referee to confirm the automatic system's results.
-When backup timing cameras are not available, the referee will determine the confirmation process.
+- C When automatic relay exchange judging equipment is in use: - (1) The system printout will provide the information to judge relay exchanges. - (2) Integrated backup timing cameras may be reviewed by the referee to confirm the automatic system's results. - (3) When backup timing cameras are not available, automatic relay exchange equipment may only be used to confirm or overrule an infraction noted by the relay takeoff judges.

+103.10.6 Place Judge(s)

-103.10.6 Place Judge-One or two place judges may be positioned on the side of the course near the finish to judge the order of finish of all swimmers.
-If two place judges are used, they shall independently record the order of finish of all swimmers.
-A place judge shall record a tie if a place distinction cannot be made.
-The referee, starter, or another official may also serve as a place judge.
-Judging results may only be used to corroborate the places determined by the ranking of official times or to determine places in the event of a malfunction.
+- A One or two place judges may be positioned on the side of the course near the finish to judge the order of finish of all swimmers. - B If two place judges are used, they shall independently record the order of finish of all swimmers. - C A place judge shall record a tie if a place distinction cannot be made.
+The referee, starter, or another official may also serve as a place judge. - D Judging results may only be used to corroborate the places determined by the ranking of official times or to determine places in the event of a malfunction.
 Judging may not be used to change the results produced by ranking the official times.